-    The rise of self-care over the past decade has brought attention to the concept of loving oneself – the basic philosophy behind it being that if we love and take care of ourselves with intention, the happier and healthier we’ll be, and all the people in our lives will benefit.
+The rise of self-care over the past decade has brought attention to the concept of loving oneself—the basic philosophy behind it being that if we love and take care of ourselves with intention, we’ll be happier and healthier, and all the people in our lives will benefit, including our romantic partners.

 Loving ourselves isn’t always easy.
-And it doesn’t mean always being overly indulgent, but rather making choices that help support our overall well-being.
+And it doesn’t mean always being overly indulgent but rather making choices that help support our overall well-being.
 For some people, that may look like taking time to relax if they have a lot of stress.
 For others, it can be making a to-do list to organize and accomplish tasks if they tend toward procrastination.
-It can also mean being more self-aware and cheering ourselves on if we’re often overly harsh or being more introspective and searching for ways to improve if we are myopic about our shortcomings.
-All these things and many more not mentioned are intentional actions we can take to be our best selves.
+We are being more self-aware and cheering ourselves on if we’re often overly harsh or being more introspective and searching for ways to improve if we are myopic about our shortcomings.
+All these things and many more are intentional actions we can take to be our best selves.

 Footnotes And Sources

 2. US News & World Report, February 22, 2024.

 3. CNBC, February 21, 2024.